thislqmin/thislqmin/README.md

 # Hi there, I'm Luqman - a.k.a [thislqmin] 👋
 ## About me:
-- 🌱 I’m currently learning PHP and Laravel
+- 🌱 I’m currently learning Laravel & Angular
 - 👯 I’m looking to collaborate as Web Developers
 - 🤔 I’m looking for suggest for Web FrontEnd Developer
+- 📫 How to reach me: luqmnlhkim1529@gmail.com
 - 💬 Ask me about anything
-- 📫 How to reach me: luqmnlhkim1529@gmail.com

 ## Education: